ember-intl/ember-intl/docs/ember-intl/app/templates/docs/helpers/format-date.md

 ## options.format

-In `app/ember-intl.{js,ts}`, you can use the `format-date` key to define the formats that you want to reuse for the helper.
+In `app/ember-intl.{js,ts}`, you can use the `formatDate` key to define the formats that you want to reuse for the helper.
 Pass the name of your format to `format`.

 <DocsDemo as |demo|>
   <LocaleSwitcher />